 The second thing one notices is Herr Thalmann himself.
 His appearance is joyful and child-like in a way that belies his obvious love of wine and a hearty metzgete — a kind of Swiss pork orgy.
 The two go together, of course.

 I was beginning to sense a story.

-At his invitation I sampled a 2015 sauvignon blanc with the noncommittal Schweizer Landwein designation.
+At his invitation, I sampled a 2015 sauvignon blanc with the noncommittal Schweizer Landwein designation.
 When I asked him what inspiration he had for the wine’s style I expected to hear the usual Sancerre — or perhaps New Zealand, or even Bordeaux — but when he enthusiastically chirped, “California is my muse,” he startled me.
 This is the first Swiss winemaker I know of to credit California for inspiration.
 And while its ample and slightly exotic fruit does recall examples from Napa, its lavish and unrestrained use of oak is straight “outta” Bordeaux.
-Californians tend not to oak their sauvignon blancs—too expensive and totally unnecessary goes the refrain.
+Californians tend not to oak their sauvignon blancs — too expensive and totally unnecessary goes the refrain.